hikogui/hikogui/docs/geometry.md

 Vector * matrix multiplications are performed as if the vector is a column.

-### Axis-aligned rectangle: aarect
+### Axis-aligned rectangle: aarectangle
-The `aarect` class is a 2D axis-aligned rectangle.
+The `aarectangle` class is a 2D axis-aligned rectangle.

 Internally this is a `vec` where:
  - x - left-bottom point x.